-Wastewater Treatment 5 Credits This class explains the physical, biological and chemical treatment of wastewater.
+This class explains the physical, biological and chemical treatment of wastewater.
 Topics for class discussion include flow measurement, screening, grit removal, sedimentation basins, solids handling, secondary biological treatment processes, tertiary treatment, nutrient removal and disinfection.
 This class emphasizes municipal plant operations, but includes industrial treatment processes as well.
+A 40 hour internship at an approved facility is required for this course.